About Train up a Child Publishing

 And because my kids and yours probably have different ways of learning than just “read the chapter, answer the study questions, and take the test,” we incorporate lots of other types of learning in our curriculum.

-Hands on projects, graphic timelines, note-booking, and lap-booking ideas are all contained within Train up a Child Publishing curricula, as well as discussion, narration, copywork and other tried and true methods of teaching and learning.
+Eventually, hands on projects, graphic timelines, notebooking, and lapbooking ideas were all included in Train up a Child Publishing curricula, as well as discussion, narration, copywork and other tried and true methods of teaching and learning.

 Before we had children, did I expect to be homeschooling?
 Honestly, no, I didn’t.
 But I am OH, SO GLAD that we did!
 Not that it has always been easy or without frustration at times, but the fruit that resulted in our children and our family has blessed us immeasurably.
 Now with grown children who are following hard after the Lord, I can readily see how our many years of homeschooling brought our family together and has kept us close.